PatronC2/PatronCLI/README.md

 This project creates a way to interact with Patron remotely via CLI.

 ## Build
-Docker must be installed and running
+Docker and the docker buildx plugin must be installed and running

-Run build.sh
+### Windows
+From an elevated powershell, run `make all`

+### Linux
+From an elevated powershell, run `make all`

 ## Auth
 To start, run `patron auth configure`.
 This will prompt you to create a profile for your Patron C2 server.